Medical Marijuana Attorney

 Under Pennsylvania drug possession laws, possession of marijuana for recreational "non-medical" use is still illegal and could subject you to criminal penalties for drug possession.

-However, those with a valid medical card for medical marijuana are allowed to possess up to a 30 day supply of:
+However, those with a valid medical card for medical marijuana are allowed to possess up to what the physician certified of:

 Limits on Purchasing Medical Marijuana in Pennsylvania